 Economic development/technology transfer impact.

-Body of proposal: 7 pages maximum, double spacing, 12 point font, one inch margins:
+- BODY of proposal: 7 page maximum, double spacing, 12 point font, one inch margins:

 - Project description including approach and methods.

 - Goals, objectives, and evaluation (metrics, milestones, timeline).
 Goals and objectives should be specific, measurable and appropriate.
 Project goals and objectives must further one or more of the MSGC Research Activation goals.
 Include information on how the project will be evaluated, including metrics and milestones/timeline.

 - Explanation of how the proposed research relates to NASA’s existing research and needs.

 - [Optional] Description of all contacts and communications with NASA Centers regarding this proposal.